vphill/metadata-record-graphs/README.md

 # Test

-You can run the tests
+You can run the tests by moving into the tests directory and typing.

+`bash test_code.sh`